hpi-xnor/bitorch/examples/dlrm/README.md

 # Pytorch Lightning Example Script

-To give an example on how to use bitorch for your own projects `image_classification.py` trains one of the models implemented in `bitorch` on an image classification dataset.
+To give an example on how to use bitorch for your own recommendation projects `train_dlrm.py` trains a quantized version of Facebooks [DLRM](https://github.com/facebookresearch/dlrm) implemented in `bitorch` on an ad recommendation dataset.
+Right now only the [Criteo Ad Challenge](https://labs.criteo.com/2014/02/kaggle-display-advertising-challenge-dataset/) dataset is supported.

 First the requirements for this example need to be installed (unless the optional dependencies of BITorch were already installed):